-ART 230 - Art History Ancient to Medieval
+ART 230 - Art History I

-3 Credits In this class students gain a greater understanding of Western Art History from the Neolithic to the beginning of the Renaissance.
-Using the text and online resources "Gardner's Art Through the Ages" students study works from the Stone Age, Ancient Egypt, Ancient Greece, Ancient Rome, the Early Christian era, the Medieval era, and the Gothic era, among others.
-Students will also study a brief survey of non-western art before 1200 CE.
-Art is as much about the cultural shifts surrounding the making as it is about the pieces themselves.
-In this class you will learn about great artists, art works, and the social forces that brought them about.
+3 Credits In this class, students develop their understanding of Western Art History from the Neolithic to the Baroque.
+Using the text and online resources "Gardner's Art Through the Ages," students study works from the Stone Age, the Ancient, the Early Christian, the Medieval, the Gothic, and the Renaissance up through the Baroque period.
+Students also study a brief survey of non-western art before 1200 CE.
+Great artists and specific works of art, as well as the social forces and cultural shifts that brought them about, are integral to the course.

-ART 231 - Art History Renaissance to Modern
+ART 231 - Art History II

-3 Credits In this class students gain a greater understanding of Western Art History from the Renaissance to the beginning of the Modern Era.
-Using the text and online resources "Gardner's Art Through the Ages" students study Renaissance, Baroque, Rococo, Neoclassism, Romanticism, Realism, and Photography, among others.
-Students will also study a brief survey of non-western art after 1200 CE.
-Art is as much about the cultural shifts surrounding the making as it is about the pieces themselves.
-In this class you will learn about great artists, art works, and the social forces that brought them about.
+3 Credits In this class, students develop their understanding of Western Art History from the Rococo to the present.
+Using the text and online resources "Gardner's Art Through the Ages," students study Rococo, Neoclassicism, Romanticism, Realism, through the major "isms" of the Modern and Contemporary eras, concluding with themes in the art of the present.
+Students also study a brief survey of non-western art after 1200 CE.
+Great artists and specific works of art, as well as the social forces and cultural shifts that brought them about, are integral to the course.